-Florida is the first state in the country to have the information on the best teachers publicly available statewide.
-Using this site you can identify English/Language arts/Reading teachers and math teachers, that, based on real data measuring how much their students learned in the course of a year, are the best teachers in Florida’s Public Schools.
+Florida was the first state in the country to have the information on the best teachers publicly available statewide.
+Using this site you can identify English/Language Arts/Reading teachers and math teachers, that, based on real data measuring how much their students learned in the course of a year, are the best teachers in Florida’s Public Schools.

 There are two separate searches.
 Parents can search all public schools, including charter schools, by school or by teacher name, to identify the teachers in the statewide top 30% based on student learning.
 No login is needed for that search.